Volkswagen Beetle in Mexico: Volkswagen Sedán Última Edición

 It was in June 2003 that the Volkswagen Sedán Última Edición was introduced.
 A totally nostalgic car, which resembles the past glories of the Volkswagen Beetle.
 This Final Edition consisted of 2,999 units for sale to the general public in Volkswagen dealers across Mexico, while one (the last one to be produced), would be immediately shipped to the Volkswagen Museum in Wolfsburg, Germany, testifying a historic age which ended on July 30, 2003, when the last Volkswagen Beetle (the unit number 21'529,464) leaves the production line in what was now called "the hall of sorrow", accompanied by a Mariachi singing the song "Las Golondrinas" (A Mexican folk song that speaks of a farewell).
 This latter Beetle was headed to the port of Veracruz where a ship would take it to its final destination.
 The rest of the units, in spite of costing MXP$84,000 (a "Unified" Volkswagen Beetle cost MXN$69,000), moved very quickly from dealerships, leaving many people with the desire to own one of these copies unsatisfied.
 At this time, Volkswagen presented some advertising with a nostalgic tone.
 In some of them, they showed a small space to park, and many cars that tried unsuccessfully to occupy it, after what appeared to get a sedan, then showed a sentence saying: "Es increíble que un auto tan pequeño deje un vacío tan grande.
 Adiós Sedán." ("It is incredible that a car so small can leave such a large void.
 Goodbye Beetle").
-One of the curious events that occurred was the fact that a group of owners of dealerships, in Mexico, came together to buy one of these cars, which was sent to the Vatican City as a present for Pope John Paul II.
+One of the curious events that occurred was that a group of owners of dealerships, in Mexico, came together to buy one of these cars, which was sent to the Vatican City as a present for Pope John Paul II.